marcojakob/code.makery.ch/collections/library/html-css-en-part2.md

 ![Dropbox Logo](/assets/library/html-css/part2/dropbox-logo.png)

 You can also use [Dropbox](https://www.dropbox.com/) as a hosting server.
-For this to work additional service are required for forwarding website requests.
+For this to work an additional service is required for forwarding website requests.
 Two possible services are [Pancake.io](https://pancake.io/) or [DropPages](http://droppages.com/).

 ### Hosting on GitHub

 ![GitHub Logo](/assets/library/html-css/part2/github-logo.jpg)

 If you already have some experience with programming then GitHub is a great way for web site hosting.
-GitHub is a platform to facilitate cooperation among programmers and also offers hosting for web pages on [GitHub Pages](https://pages.github.com/).
-GitHub Pages provides more options (for example with your own domain name link), but it requires skills in working with [Git](http://de.wikipedia.org/wiki/Git).
+GitHub is a platform to facilitate collaboration among programmers and also offers free hosting for web pages on [GitHub Pages](https://pages.github.com/).
+GitHub Pages provides more options (for example, you can use your custom domain), but it requires skills in working with [Git](http://de.wikipedia.org/wiki/Git).

 ***